Summer Archaeology Program

 please visit here.

-The Moravian Pottery tradition is highly significant in American ceramics, and in Salem, experimental kilns produced some of the most innovative work.
-Though Salem’s main pottery shop and kiln were located across the street, Rudolph Christ (pronounced “krist”) built the first kiln on Lot 38 to experiment with new techniques.
-Christ was Salem’s master potter from 1789 to 1821 and became well known for his fine earthenware products, including his popular zoomorphic bottle forms.
+The Moravian Pottery tradition is highly significant in American ceramics, and in Salem, kilns like the 1811 kiln on Lot 38 produced some of the most innovative work.
+Though Salem’s main pottery shop was located across the street, Rudolph Christ (pronounced “krist”) oversaw the building and operation of the kiln on Lot 38 as Salem’s master potter from 1789 to 1821.
+He became well known for his fine earthenware products, including his popular zoomorphic bottle forms.

-To better understand the range of technical choices available to potters working on Lot 38, this summer’s work focuses on investigating a pottery kiln, the mouth of which has been revealed.
-It was likely built in 1811 under Christ’s supervision.
-Excavation of the kiln is expected to reveal the following:
+To better understand the range of technical choices available to potters working on Lot 38, this summer’s excavation is expected to reveal the following:

 - its design, construction, usage, and modification over time